fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

 `this approach to seeing and working with data
 <https://vita.had.co.nz/papers/tidy-data.pdf>`__.
-"Neat" because the resulting code is clean and concise, but also because I find so much of this to be really cool...
+"Neat" because the resulting code is clean and concise, but also because I do find much of this to be rather cool...

 Hadley Wickham's work and the community that it engendered has changed how I do most all of my analysis work, and probably has improved how I